I'm a guest on the Scene to Song Podcast

 This week I traveled to St. Louis for the Opera America conference.
-(All of the 2018 Discovery Grant recipients were invited to attend.)
+(All of the recipients of the 2018 Discovery Grant -- a grant supported by the Virginia B. Toulmin Foundation for female opera composers --were invited to attend.)
 It was awesome and mind-opening to be in the company of so many smart, passionate people thinking about the future of opera, and humbling to be welcomed into their community.

 So excited to announce that our world premiere production of The Loneliest Girl in the World at Diversionary Theatre has extended through July 1!
 Get those tickets, San Diego residents!
 Also happy to share some nice production photos:

 So happy (and, I'll admitted, relieved) to share this rave review of our world premiere production of The Loneliest Girl in the World from the San Diego Tribune!
 My favorite pull quotes:

 "The beauty queen turned singer and orange-juice pitchwoman said some pretty ugly things about gay people once upon a time, spritzing her bigotry with the perfume of putative Christianity."

 "One remarkable — and admirable — aspect of “Loneliest Girl” ...is the generosity of spirit that writer-lyricist Gordon Leary and composer Julia Meinwald extend to their subject."